deodandem/1134/content/docs/Schedule/_index.md

 We will continue to discuss the poem, but with greater focus on the essay.
 </p>

-Oct 23 - Will Alexander
+Oct 23 - Review session

 <span class="yellow">Essay 3 “Punctum” (Due 10/30, 22:00)</span>

 {{< details "Discussion Board" close >}}
 <p class="descript">
 Comment on a particular word or phrase that might be a "punctum" for you—choose any of this week's readings, or one of the previously discussed poems.
 Try to free associate (you can include personal associations) and don't worry too much about adhering to essayistic conventions.
-By now, you may have a pretty good idea of what poem(s) you will write about for the final paper, so it's best to write about that poem.
+By now, you may have a pretty good idea of what poem(s) you will write about for the final paper, so it's best to write about something you see yourself writing on more.
 </p>
 {{< /details >}}